Holomorphic curves in Stein domains and the tau-invariant: Quasi-positive links in Stein fillable three-manifolds

 \subsection{Holomorphic curves in Stein fillings}

-It is known that every Stein fillable contact three-manifold $(M,\xi)$ admits an abstract open book $(S,\phi)$ where the monodromy $\phi$ factors as a product of positive Dehn twists \cite{Giroux}.
-We call such open books \emph{positive allowable}.
+It is known that every Stein fillable contact three-manifold $(M,\xi)$ admits a \emph{positive allowable open book}, i.e. an abstract open book $(S,\phi)$ where the monodromy $\phi$ factors as a product of positive Dehn twists \cite{Giroux}.
 The following was recently proved in \cite{Hayden}.

-\begin{teo}[Hayden] The boundary of any properly embedded $J$-holomorphic curve in a Stein domain is transversely isotopic to a quasi-positive braid, encoded by an open book whose mondromy is the product of positive Dehn twists. \end{teo}
+\begin{teo}[Hayden] The boundary of any properly embedded pseudo-holomorphic curve in a Stein domain $(W,J)$ is transversely isotopic to a quasi-positive braid, encoded by a pointed and positive allowable open book. \end{teo}

-Hayden's proof is based on the following observations.
-(We review them because they are relevant to our discussion, and guided the ideas in our proof.)

-Given a $J$-holomorphic curve $C$ in a Stein domain $(W,J)$, and a smooth convex hypersurface $M\subset W$, consider the intersection $C\cap M$.
+Hayden's proof is based on the following observations (we review them because they are relevant to our discussion, and guide the ideas in our proof).
+Given a pseudo-holomorphic curve $C$ in a Stein domain $(W,J)$, and a smooth convex hyper-surface $M\subset W$, consider the intersection $C\cap M$.
 If this intersection is transverse, then $C\cap M$ is a transverse link in $(M,\xi)$, where $\xi$ is the contact structure induced naturally on $M$ by the Stein structure.
 Indeed, since $TC$ and $\xi$ consist of complex lines in $TW$, their intersection at any point has real dimension zero or two.
 It follows that $C\cap M$ is transverse to the contact structure except for those points $p$ at which $C$ is tangent to $M$, where $T_pC=\xi_p\subset T_pM$.

 Denote by $\rho:W\rightarrow[0,\infty)$ a $J$-convex function on $(W,J)$.
-We say that a smooth, oriented surface $F\subset W$ is \emph{ascending} if $F$ contains no critical points of $\rho\lvert_W$, the restriction $\rho\lvert_F$ is a Morse function, and, except at its critical points, each level set $\rho^{-1}\lvert_F(c)$ is positively transverse to the contact structure on $\rho^{-1}\lvert_W(c)$.
+We say that a smooth, oriented surface $F\subset W$ is \emph{ascending} if $F$ contains no critical points of $\rho$, the restriction $\rho\lvert_F$ is a Morse function, and, except at its critical points, each level set $(\rho\lvert_F)^{-1}(c)$ is positively transverse to the contact structure on $\rho^{-1}(c)$.

 We know from \cite[Proposition 4.10]{Hayden} that every critical point $p$ of an ascending surface $F$ is such that $T_pF$ is a complex line in $T_pW$.
 Every such critical point can then be described as positive or negative according to whether the intrinsic orientation on $T_pF$ agrees or not, respectively, with the complex orientation.
 In general, we can further classify these points as elliptic or hyperbolic; see \cite[Definition 8.3.3]{OS2} for the general definition.